Re-Used Props - Engineering Tools

 The Zibalian scanner from TNG: "The Most Toys" later appeared as a Kes scanner in "Attached".

-An engineering tool utilized by the Pralor later appears as part of the Romulan torturing inventory in DS9: "Inter Arma Enim Silent Leges".
+The Banean brain scanner from VOY: "Ex Post Facto" reappears as an engineering tool of the Pralor in "Prototype".
+It is also seen as part of the Romulan torturing inventory in DS9: "Inter Arma Enim Silent Leges".
 The device was designed by Ed Kline, is available from Modern Props and also appeared in "Men in Black".

 Two devices of the Pralor in VOY: "Prototype", of which one is identified as submicron scanner (left portion of the image), are identical to two Srivani instruments in VOY: "Scientific Method".
-At least one of these devices was designed by Ed Kline, is available from Modern Props and also appeared in "Men in Black".
+One of the devices also appears as a Hirogen scanner in VOY: "Flesh ans Blood".
+This prop was designed by Ed Kline, is available from Modern Props and also appeared in "Men in Black".

 Two more Pralor tools from VOY: "Prototype" were designed by Ed Kline.
 One of them appeared in "Babylon 5", one in MIB.

 The Ferengi antimatter generator from VOY: "False Profits" and the Borg data node from "Dark Frontier" have the same black ribbed rubber cover.

 Benthan scanner & Starfleet medical scanner